mattyonweb/pynuxmv/README.md

 + At the end of the block you specify the conditions you want your program to comply with.
 These can be of two kinds, `LTL` formulas (`ltlspec`) or invariants (`invarspec`).
 More informations on LTL can be found on [wikipedia](https://en.wikipedia.org/wiki/Linear_temporal_logic).

++ Finally: how do you test this portion of code?
+You simply run `pynuXmv` with the name of the source `.py` file to analyze and with the file name of the resulting `nuXmv` source code.
+You then launch `nuXmv` on these latter file, with an appropriate commands file (such as `unify`, which you can find in this repository).